 Some schools will ask for specific information when requesting your waiver, while others will give you a blank field to fill out with a tight word limit.
 If you encounter the latter option, the following template is a general formula you can use to request your waiver:

-Your why: Introduce your case briefly, and include your reason for not taking the exam.
+Your why: Introduce your case briefly, and include your reason for not taking an exam.

 Achievements: Elaborate on your academic GPA and achievements, relevant previous coursework and grades, professional achievements, graduate degrees, and certifications pertaining to the criteria the school wants you to satisfy to receive a waiver (encompassing quant, verbal, and critical reasoning, if applicable).

 Work experience/practical application: Prove competence in your skills.
 Share professional applicability and/or challenges you’ve faced and overcome through your knowledge.